What exactly is a personal loan?

-A personal loan lets you borrow a certain amount of money over a fixed term, at a fixed rate of interest.
-Most banks and building societies offer personal loans up to about £25,000.
+A personal loan lets you borrow a fixed amount of money over a fixed term, usually at a fixed rate of interest.
+Most banks and building societies offer personal loans up to £100,000.

-Repayments are usually spread over a fixed period from one to ten years, depending on your personal circumstances: for example, how much money you earn each month and your regular monthly outgoings.
-For higher values, the lender may want you to offer an asset as security.
+Repayments are usually spread over a period of between 1 and 10 years, depending on your personal circumstances, for example, how much money you earn each month and your regular monthly outgoings.

 Is a personal loan better than using a credit card?

-What should I consider when looking for a personal loan?
+What should I consider when looking for an unsecured personal loan?

-When looking for a person loan, consider the APR (Annual Percentage Rate) of the loan, whether any penalties are charged for early repayment and make sure you can afford the repayments.
+When looking for an unsecured personal loan, consider the APR of the loan, whether any penalties are charged for early repayment, and make sure you can afford the repayments.

-The APR (Annual Percentage Rate) is the total amount the loan will cost you, in terms of interest and charges, on top of the amount borrowed.
-The APR advertised on all personal loans is representative – which means it’s just an example.
+APR - annual percentage rate is the total amount the loan will cost you, in terms of interest and charges, on top of the amount borrowed.
+The APR advertised on all unsecured personal loans is representative – which means it’s just an example.
 Not everyone will be offered the APR advertised, although it must be available to at least 51% of successful applicants.
 So, you could end up with a higher APR than you’ve applied for.

-Early Repayment Penalties are charged by some lenders if you try to pay back the loan quicker, but not all providers charge these.
-If you think you’ll want to pay off your loan early, it might be sensible to look at one of these lenders.
+Early repayment penalties are charged by some – but not all – lenders.
+If you think you’ll want to pay off your loan early, it might be sensible to look for a lender that doesn’t charge these penalties.

 Making every payment is really important.
-Should you fall behind in making repayments, or stop them altogether, the provider could take legal action against you.
+If you fall behind in making repayments, or stop them altogether, the provider could take legal action against you.
 Plus, it could damage your credit rating.
-This is why it’s so important to compare personal loans to find one most suited to you.
+This is why it’s so important to compare unsecured personal loans to find one most suited to you.

-What is a credit check and how does it affect me?
+What is a credit check and how will it affect me?

-A credit check or credit report helps lenders find out about your credit history.
-It helps them assess whether you’re able, and likely, to meet loan repayments on time and so whether to give you a personal loan.
+A credit check helps lenders find out about your credit history.
+This helps them assess whether you’ll be able to meet loan repayments on time and so whether to give you a personal loan.
 They can only check if you give them permission.

-Your credit details will affect the amount you can borrow as well as the terms of your loan, such as the interest rate.
+Your credit details will affect the amount you can borrow, as well as the terms of your loan, such as the APR/APRC.

 Why compare personal loans?

 Start a personal loan comparison with us and you can search by how much you want to borrow or the maximum amount you can afford to repay each month.
-Then enter in the length of time you'll be repaying over, and you’ll get a table showing the options.
+Then enter the length of time you'll be repaying over, and you’ll get a table showing the options.
 You can see options for both unsecured loans and secured personal loans.